-\end{prop} \proof It is an instructive exercise in the use of geometrizations to derive an intrinsic formula for the composition $\varepsilon\circ s_{M}$ which compares with the formula (\ref{cg2}) for $t_{M}^{\C}$.
+\end{prop} \proof It is an instructive exercise in the use of geometrisations to derive an intrinsic formula for the composition $\varepsilon\circ s_{M}$ which can be compared with the formula (\ref{cg2}) for $t_{M}^{\C}$.
 In a first step we must approximate the space $X$ by spaces with finite skeleta.
 Note that we can write (compare with (\ref{eq4333}) for the connecting maps)

 If we define $X_{l}$ by the pull-back